Optimal-size clique transversals in chordal graphs: Clique transversals in chordal graphs

 If the single distinguished tuple does not contain the vertex $v_3$, we color one of its vertices red in such a way that if possible both sets $\{v_1,v_2,v_3\}$ and $\{v_3,v_4,v_5\}$ contain a red vertex.
 By symmetry, we can assume that we have colored $v_4$.
 If none of the vertices $v_1,\ldots,v_3$ are red, we color $v_3$ red (note that $v_5$ cannot be red in this case).
 We now remove all remaining vertices and \zloty{}s from the graph.
 If we colored only a single vertex red, we have removed at least $10$ \zloty{}s (eight \zloty{}s assigned among the vertices $v'$, $v''$ and at least two of the vertices $v_1,\ldots,v_5$ contained in the distinguished tuple; and at least two \zloty{}s assigned to the distinguished tuple), so we have saved at least three \zloty{}s.
 If we colored two vertices red, we have removed at least $16$ \zloty{}s ($14$ \zloty{}s assigned among the vertices $v'$, $v''$ and $v_1,\ldots,v_5$; and at least two \zloty{}s assigned to the distinguished tuple), so we have saved at least two \zloty{}s.

 Finally, we analyze the case where there is no distinguished tuple.
 If none of the vertices $v_1,\ldots,v_3$ are red or none of the vertices $v_3,\ldots,v_5$ are red, we color the vertex $v_3$ red and remove all remaining vertices and \zloty{}s from the graph.
 In this way, we remove at least $10$ \zloty{}s (those assigned among the vertices $v'$, $v''$ and at least three of the vertices $v_1,\ldots,v_5$), so we have saved at least three \zloty{}s.
-If at least one of the vertices $v_1,\ldots,v_3$ is red and if at least one of the vertices $v_3,\ldots,v_5$ is red, we color no vertex red and save at least the four \zloty{}s assigned to $v'$ and $v''$. \item {\bf Case $k=0$:} If the vertices $v_1,\ldots,v_6$ contain at least three distinguished tuples, they must form three disjoint distinguished pairs.
+If at least one of the vertices $v_1,\ldots,v_3$ is red and if at least one of the vertices $v_3,\ldots,v_5$ is red, we color no vertex red and save at least the four \zloty{}s assigned to $v'$ and $v''$. \item {\bf Case $k=0$:} If the vertices $v_1,\ldots,v_6$ are contained in at least three distinguished tuples, they must form three disjoint distinguished pairs.
 We color one vertex from each pair red in such a way that at least one vertex from $v_1,\ldots,v_3$ and at least one vertex from $v_4,\ldots,v_6$ are red.
 We then remove all remaining vertices and \zloty{}s.
 In this way, we have removed $25$ \zloty{}s ($16$ \zloty{}s assigned among the vertices $v'$, $v''$ and $v_1,\ldots,v_6$; and nine \zloty{}s assigned among the three distinguished pairs), so we have saved four \zloty{}s.

-If the vertices $v_1,\ldots,v_6$ contain two distinguished tuples, then the distinguished tuples together cover at least four vertices and it is possible to color two of these vertices red such that at least one vertex from $v_1,\ldots,v_3$, at least one vertex from $v_4,\ldots,v_6$, and at least one vertex from each tuple are red.
+If the vertices $v_1,\ldots,v_6$ are contained in two distinguished tuples, then the distinguished tuples together cover at least four vertices and it is possible to color two of these vertices red in such a way that at least one vertex from $v_1,\ldots,v_3$, at least one vertex from $v_4,\ldots,v_6$, and at least one vertex from each tuple are red.
 We then remove all remaining vertices and \zloty{}s.
 In this way, we have removed at least $16$ \zloty{}s (at least $12$ \zloty{}s assigned among the vertices $v'$, $v''$, and at least four from the vertices $v_1,\ldots,v_6$; and at least four \zloty{}s assigned among the two distinguished tuples), so we have saved at least two \zloty{}s.